AtomicNibble/PulpEngine/README.md

 So the engine provides a collection of allocation strategies and synchronisation policies that can be used to build an allocation arena.
 Combined with a custom c++ standard library that requires you to pass an arena for allocation it makes it trivial to pick the correct allocator for the job.

-For developer builds every allocator expect the first one has a parent and a top level allocator is created for each engine module.
+For developer builds every allocator has a parent and a top level allocator is created for each engine module.
 This gives us a tree of all allocators in the engine that can be traversed for stats collection.

 Giving a very fine grained overview of memory usage as a whole, for each module and each section of a given module.